 "Vayehi baderech," and on the way, "bamalon," at a hotel that night, "vayifgisheihu Hashem," God met up with Moses, "vayivakeish hamito," and tried to kill him.
 How do you even read those words, He tried to kill him, He wanted to kill him.

-However, the truth is, this is really the last episode in the Moses origin story.
+This is really the last episode in the Moses origin story.
 From here on in it's all about us.
 It's all about the battle between Moses and Pharaoh over will the Jews go.
+Right?
 This is the culmination of his story.
 What a weird culmination.
 But you'd expect in the climax to see a resolution of the intention and the obstacle, so what is the intention?
 What is the obstacle in this story?
-What's this story all about and what in the world is this strange climax is this story of Moses and Zipporah at the inn doing here?
-How do we understand that why would God want to kill Moses at this last minute?
+What's this story all about and what in the world is this strange climax, is this story of Moses and Tzipporah at the inn doing here?
+How do we understand it, why would God want to kill Moses at this last minute?
 It's the strangest thing.

-To begin to explain it, I want to begin by talking a little bit about the story that proceeds this one; the story of the burning bush itself.
-A lot of things happen in the story of the burning bush, but it's a long extended conversation between God and Moses, between God and Moshe.
-But if you just sort of take a 50,000 foot view of this story, right, just look at the basic story, without all the details, it strikes me that there are two big questions at the heart of this story.
+To begin to explain it, I want to begin by talking a little bit about the story that precedes this one; the story of the burning bush itself.
+A lot of things happen in the story of the burning bush, but it's a long extended conversation between God and Moses.
+It strikes me that there are two big questions at the heart of this story.

 Two things are weird.
 It's really the same question, but you can ask the question from God's perspective or you can ask the question from Moses' perspective.
 It's just two sides of the coin.
 The easiest way to see the weirdness is to kind of put yourself in Moses' shoes for a moment.
 So I'm going to take an involuntary volunteer.
-I'm going to elect Bobby Feiner (ph) in the front row, over here.
-Bobby, you're going to be my volunteer.
+I'm going to elect Bobbee Feiner in the front row, over here.
+Bobbee, you're going to be my volunteer.

-I'm going to ask you this question.
-So imagine, Bobby, you're on this way -- you're on the way to the shiur (class) tonight.
-You're driving in from Lawrence, right, all the way over to Cedarhurst and on the way you're passing Rockaway Turnpike, right, and imagine you're coming with your husband -- I don't know if your husband's here tonight -- but imagine you're coming with your husband, Dr. Feiner, and here you are and along the way, you have a few minutes, you're a little early.
-Along the way you notice that on Rockaway Turnpike, right at the corner of Rockaway Turnpike and Broadway, there's this dumpster that's on fire.
+Right, so imagine, Bobbee, you're on the way to the shiur (class) tonight.
+You're driving in from Lawrence, right, you're coming with your husband, Dr. Feiner, and along the way you notice that on Rockaway Turnpike, there's this dumpster that's on fire.
 Right, a big dumpster fire.

-All the cars are like passing by, but you decide that you'd like to stop and admire this dumpster fire because, you know, your husband says Bobby can we keep on driving?
+All the cars are like passing by, but you decide that you'd like to stop and admire this dumpster fire, you know, your husband says, Bobbee can we keep on driving?
 You say no, no, no and you're looking at this thing and you're saying, dear, there's something strange about this dumpster fire.
 So he's like can we please keep on going.
-It's like I'm telling you that garbage in the dumpster is burning, but it's not being consumed.
-It's burning but it's not being consumed.
-It's like yeah, can we please leave right -- but, no, right.
+It's like, I'm telling you that garbage in the dumpster is burning, but it's not being consumed.

 Then the angel gives you the mission.
-Now, if I just said to you, Bobby, how do you see the next five or 10 years of your life playing out and maybe Bobby would have given me this idea oh, well, here I am.
+And now, if I just said to you, Bobbee, how do you see the next five or 10 years of your life playing out?
+And maybe Bobbee would have given me this idea oh, well, here I am.
 I'm in Lawrence and I have my children off in Israel and I go visit them and my husband has his practice here and I'm involved in all of these organizations.
 She has this vision of what her life looks like over here, but all of a sudden, in a flash, the angel upends that vision and the angel says, Bobbee, I am an angel of the Lord and I have a job for you.

-You're sure that it's God because you -- the check cleared and you know it's -- and the miracle is there.
+You're sure that it's God because you -- the check cleared and the miracle is there.
 You're absolutely sure it's true, but this is not what you planned.
 You had other plans.
 You were going to visit your kids and the last thing you want to do is enter politics, but the angel says no, this is your destiny.
 This is the Almighty speaking.
 It's your destiny.

 Rabbi Fohrman: This is what bothered you about the story (laughs).

 The flip side to that question is a question you can ask about God.
 Put yourself in God's shoes.
-You're God, you pick this guy, Moses, you show him the miracle, he knows it's you, you give him the mission.
+You're God, You pick this guy, Moses, You show him the miracle, he knows it's You, You give him the mission.
 I want you to go.
-I need a guy, on the ground, to go to Pharaoh and all he could tell you is no. Not once, not twice, not three times, five times he says no. If you're God, what would you do?
+I need a guy on the ground to go to Pharaoh, and all he could tell You is no. Not once, not twice, not three times, five times he says no. You're God, what would You do?

-Right, I mean, like, at some point either you would say hey, look, we're done arguing.
+Right, I mean, like, at some point either You would say hey, look, we're done arguing.
 I'm the Master of the Universe, making an executive decision here, you're going.
 Right?
 Something like that, that's one option.
 Another option is okay, look, I'm not going to argue with you forever.
 You know, once, twice, three times okay, we'll move on.
-There's many fish in the see.
+There's many fish in the sea.
 I'll find somebody else.
+Right?
 You're obviously the wrong guy.